rumors/handbook/operations/hiring-onboarding.md

 ### Development

 - Tell us about a project you’ve built with end-to-end logic
-- You’ll be jumping into in-progress projects, and things we’ve completed — what’s your approach to diving into systems you didn’t create?
+- You’ll jump into in-progress projects, and things we’ve completed — what’s your approach to working on systems you didn’t create?
 - How do you explain technical concepts to a non-technical audience?
-- How do you determine which technologies, or approaches, are appropriate for a given project?
+- How do you determine which technologies or approaches are appropriate for a given project?
 - How have you worked with other developers?
+What about designers and strategists?
 - If you were excited about a new feature or technology, how would you bring it to the team?
 - How do you present your work to your teammates?

 ### Problem-solving

-- Can you give us an example of a time you had a really challenging project that required a lot of problem-solving?
+- Tell us about a time you had a really challenging project that required a lot of problem-solving?
 How did you tackle it?
 What was the outcome?
 - In general, what’s your approach to solving problems?
 - How do you teach yourself something new?